-This breed, which is quite easy to train for a sighthound, is suitable for families as well as for single owners who are keen on sports.
-The Magyar Agár - also known as the Hungarian Greyhound - likes to live out his hunting instinct.
-He is very social with other members of his breed as well as with other dogs.
-Therefore, he is well suited to be kept together with other dogs.
+This breed, which is relatively easy to train for a sighthound, is suitable for families as well as for single owners who are keen on sports.
+The Magyar Agár - also known as the Hungarian Greyhound - likes to live out its hunting instinct.
+It behaves very socially towards other members of its breed as well as other dogs of the same species.
+It is therefore well suited to being kept with other dogs.

-For a greyhound, the Magyar Agár is strongly built with a broad head and muzzle.
+For a sighthound, the Magyar Agár is strongly built, with a broad head and muzzle.
 The stop is clearly pronounced.
-His paws are large and strong and his back straight.
-The eyes appear lively and intelligent.
+The paws are large and strong, the back is straight.
+The eyes are lively and intelligent.

 This intelligent and lively breed is rather quiet at home.
-On walks, however, he can get revved up and also likes to run longer distances.
-The Magyar Agár is very fond of children and gets along very well with other dogs, which makes him a great family dog.
-However, he would also like to be physically exercised, which would make an athletically active owner an advantage.
+However, it can become very lively on walks and enjoys covering longer distances.
+The Magyar Agár is very fond of children and gets on well with other dogs, making it a great family dog.
+However, he also likes to be kept physically active, which is why an athletic owner would be an advantage.

-As a hunting dog, he is used to making independent decisions.
-Therefore, it is important that a consistent education takes place.
+As a hunting dog, he is used to making decisions independently.
+Consistent training is therefore important.
 It is noticeable with the Magyar Agár that females are somewhat easier to train than males.
-However, both have in common that they bond closely to their owner.
+What they all have in common, however, is their close bond with their owner.

-Thanks to his strong physique, he is not only a fast runner, but also enduring and tough.
-With its large paws, it finds good footing even in more difficult terrain.
+Thanks to its strong build, it is not only a fast runner, but also enduring and tough.
+With its large paws, it also finds a good foothold in difficult terrain.

 The right food

-The coat of the Hungarian Greyhound does not need much care.
-Simple brushing is quite sufficient.
-However, since the animals have a very dense winter coat, you should reach for the brush more often during the coat change, so that the thick undercoat comes off more easily.
+The coat of the Magyar Agár does not require any special care.
+Simple brushing is completely sufficient.
+However, as the animals have a very thick winter coat, you should brush them more often during the change of coat so that the thick undercoat comes off more easily.

-You should also pay attention to sufficient dental care.
-In addition to a dog toothbrush and special toothpaste from the vet, chewing bones also help to prevent tartar and other dental problems caused by impurities.
+Sufficient dental care should also be ensured.
+In addition to a dog toothbrush and special dog toothpaste, chewing bones also help to prevent tartar and other dental problems caused by impurities.

-An occasional look at the animal's paws and claws is also helpful.
+An occasional look at the paws and claws is also helpful.
 With active runners, it can happen that a claw tears or the pads become injured.
 If the claws do not wear off by themselves, they must be trimmed regularly.

 Origin & History

-In 1966, the breed was recognized by the FCI.
-Before that, other breeds were crossed again and again, mainly to increase its speed.
+The breed was recognized by the FCI in 1966.
+Prior to this, other breeds were repeatedly crossed in, mainly to increase speed.